troclaux/notes/compilers.md

 > [!NOTE]
 > the file extensions used are for the c programming languages

-- other languages will translate to different types of files
+- other languages' compiler/interpreter will translate to different types of files
+  - for example, in python: file.py => bytecode => file.pyc
+    - bytecode: AST (Abstract Syntax Tree) representation of python code
+      - represents python code in a format that can be executed by the interpreter
+      - it's not machine code

 1. preprocessing:
 - this is done by the preprocessor